apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 For each node of the syntax tree where the formula contains a temporal operator, there is an auxiliary variable.
 And as mentioned before, the value of the variable in a state tells us whether from that state, the subformula is true.
-In this particular example, the formulas that correspond to variables in the encoding are filled with orange in the syntax tree.
+In this particular example, the formulas that correspond to auxiliary variables in the encoding are filled with orange in the syntax tree.

 What about the `_unroll` variables?
-There is one `_unroll` variable for each temporal operator in the formula.
+There is one `_unroll` variable for each immediate application of a temporal operator in the formula.
 For example, `☐(requestedGreen ⇒ ♢isGreen)_unroll` is the unroll-variable for the leading box operator.
 These are necessary because to know whether a formula like `[]isGreen` holds in the last state of the loop, we need to know whether `isGreen` holds in all states of the loop.
 However, when we are in the last state of the loop, we won't see the state of the loop again!
 So we need to store this information when we traverse the loop.
 That's why we have an extra variable, which essentially tells us whether `isGreen` holds on all states of the loop.
-Let us take a look at the valuations of `☐(requestedGreen ⇒ ♢isGreen)_unroll` along the execution to see this.
+Let us take a look at the valuations of `☐(requestedGreen ⇒ ♢isGreen)_unroll` along our counterexample to see this.

 ```
 (* State0 ==